Providing LGBTQ+ designers of color with free and accessible education, mentorship, and networking opportunities.

 By educating and empowering marginalized communities through our workshops and masterclasses, we hope to make design teams more equitable by infusing the design industry with more diverse perspectives.

 We make inclusivity and equity a practice rather than just a principle.
-We ground our everyday practices in creating a safe space for every race, ethnicity, gender identity, sexual preference, background, and disability.
+We ground our everyday practices in creating a safe space for every race, ethnicity, gender identity, sexual orientation, background, and disability.

 We value transparency and truthfulness, even when it’s difficult.